 I parried each one easily but they were swift and forceful, would have been deadly had they been allowed to connect.
 I had a dilemma.
-Something terrible came for her and my uncle.
-In this house, I alone knew.
+Something terrible came for her and my uncle, and I alone knew.
 Not only did she lack the imagination to hear the spirits, but she even wanted me to stop.
 I often thought my fuzzy-headed ways embarrassed her.
 At that moment, I thought perhaps the crazy old man had said something scary about my friends.
 For whatever reason, I couldn't up and say it.
 Instead, "Why do we have to stay in urgan territory?"

 "It's not.
 It's human land here, mainly."

-I had not yet learned the difference between hope and lies.
-Warrior pride bristled at being asked to hide behind peasant-girl stories.
-I wanted the truth, if only because sorting these stupid things would make things take so much longer.
-I didn't know how long we had.
+My warrior pride bristled at being asked to hide behind peasant-girl stories—I had not yet learned the difference between hope and lies.
+I wanted the truth, if only because sorting these stupid things would make things take so much longer, and I didn't know how long we had.
 Having no complaint I could put to words, I glared at her.

 I knew all that.
 I rolled my eyes.
 "We're freemen.
 So?"

 "What you don't know, it takes more than rights to survive.
-We had the reckless habit of doing the right thing, your uncle and I. We made enemies, like the Reverend Mayor Kollen."
+We had the reckless habit of doing the right thing, your uncle and I. Made enemies, like Reverend Mayor Kollen."